jpalgon/Draft_Scouting/README.md

 I used a sleep-timer of 3.15 to adhere to sports-references web scraping restrictions.
 They do update their page so I proved the link here https://www.sports-reference.com/bot-traffic.html in case anyone trying to replicate this process runs into any 429 HTTP Error requests.

-To get the scouting reports from 2005-2021 I used a data set I found by Jack Lichtenstein https://www.kaggle.com/datasets/jacklichtenstein/espn-nfl-draft-prospect-data.
+To get the scouting reports from 2005-2021 I used a data set I found by [Jack Lichtenstein](https://www.kaggle.com/datasets/jacklichtenstein/espn-nfl-draft-prospect-data).
 I tried to scrape ESPN for the 2022 draft but the website was not scrapable so I just copied all the reports into an excel file as it was easy to copy for only one year.

 Additionally, I supplemented the sportsreference data with the NFL_data Python package for a few extra features.